circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 - [dockerize](https://github.com/jwilder/dockerize)
 - [jq](https://stedolan.github.io/jq/)

+## What Isn't Available

+1. If an image isn't listed above, it isn't available.
+As the Convenience Image program is revamped, proposals for new images aren't currently being accepted.
+1. Old versions of software won't be rebuilt.
+Once an upstream image stops building the tag for a specific release, say Node.js v8.1.0, then we stop building it too.
+This means other tools in that image, such as `npm` in this example, will no longer be updated either.
+1. We don't support building preview, beta, or release candidate images tags.
+On occasion they'll be available but these tags tend to cause our build system for Convenience Images to fail.
+If you need a non-stable release of of language, we suggest installing it via [an orb](https://circleci.com/orbs/) or a custom Docker image instead.

 ## Latest Image Tags by Language

 Below is a list of the latest convenience images, sorted by language.